ivjotsingh/discord_py_bot/README.md

 ## Getting Started

-Click on the discord's invite link
+Email me for the invitation link
-(ps- the project is not completely open source yet, I'll add the link once it will be) for now email me for the invitaion link.

 Once you joined, you'll be able to do 3 thing: